Ellis Hall (musician): Music career

 Hall both wrote and performed on the soundtracks of multiple television movies and films including The Lion King 2, Shrek 2, Chicken Run, Invincible, and Bruce Almighty, sang gospel tunes in the comedy film, Big Momma's House with Martin Lawrence, and sang a Louis Armstrong tune in the crime drama film Catch Me If You Can with Leonardo DiCaprio.

-In 2001, Hall met Ray Charles at a Christmas party where he was performing.
-As he was playing "I Can See Clearly Now," Charles sent for him to come to his table.
-After saying hello, Charles stayed for the entire performance and got in touch with Hall the next day.
+In 2001, Don Griffin introduced Hall to Ray Charles at West L.A.
+Music's annual Christmas party, where Hall was performing and Ray Charles was a guest.
+Ray was impressed when he heard Ellis playing "I Can See Clearly Now," After saying hello, Charles stayed for the entire performance and got in touch with Hall the next day.
 Their association lasted until Charles' death in 2004.
 Hall is called a protege of Charles, but he was already a mature artist when their friendship began.
 Charles signed Hall to his Crossover Records label in 2002.
-Hall was the only artist Charles signed to his label as well as co-produced his first album.
+Hall was the only artist Charles signed to his label; as well as co-produced his first album.
 In October 2003, Hall played the Kennedy Center at Charles' request.
-Unfortunately, Ray died just prior to Hall's release of Straight Ahead In 2004.
-During the filming of the Taylor Hackford's Oscar-winning film RAY starring Jamie Foxx, Hall was an onset advisor.
+Charles died just prior to Hall's release of Straight Ahead (2004).
+During the filming of the Taylor Hackford's film Ray starring Jamie Foxx, Hall was an onset advisor.

 Hall continues to be extremely prolific.
-In 2015, he was nominated for an Ovation Theater Award "Best Male Lead in a Musical" on his first major play "The Gospel at Colonus" as well as a cast nomination for The NAACP Theater Awards.
+In 2015, he was nominated for an Ovation Theater Award "Best Male Lead in a Musical" on his first major play The Gospel at Colonus as well as a cast nomination for The NAACP Theater Awards.